Become a Foster

 Our hospice fosters take in these dogs to ensure that they are comfortable and their final days are filled care and love.

-Our foster typically house our border collies until adoption.
+Our fosters typically house our Border Collies until adoption.
 It is the foster’s responsibility to provide food, water, transportation, and shelter to the foster dog.
-Border Collie Save & Rescue will provide flea & heartworm preventative and pay for veterinary care.
+Border Collie Save & Rescue will provide flea & heartworm preventative and pay for veterinary care, and at times, can assist with items such as food, collars, and leashes.

 Our fosters are welcome to choose whichever type or types of fostering that they are comfortable with and may change at any time.